tj-khalid/Scourge-of-the-Sea/readme.txt

 Advanced Method
 - Intercept AI that goes to a position to the side of the Player and fires a Cannon once close enough

+Gameplay Notes
+- Harpoon does not work as expected while in Fullscreen!

 Citations:
 All Sprites Taken From opengameart.org under CC License